StreetGUY32/Khanapina/README.md

 # Khanapina

+#### NOTE :
->I was just testing how to use git and these were some webpages that I made a long time ago!
+>I was just testing how to use git and these were some webpages that I made a long time ago!<br>
+>I pushed all these files from my computer to this repo using git bash.